Updates from Wednesday, August 6

 Earlier, CBS Sports' Jon Heyman reports the Phillies' current asking price in negotiations involving Byrd:

-The asking price for Marlon Byrd is said to be extremely for Marlon Byrd, with interested teams saying Philly would have to lower it to move him.
+The asking price for Marlon Byrd is said to be extremely high, with interested teams saying the Phillies would have to lower it to move him.

-Byrd should be among the Phillies most movable pieces, but there's no certainty he goes at this point.
+Byrd should be among the Phils' most movable pieces, but there's no certainty he goes at this point.

 But, according to a person with knowledge of the talks, the Phillies believe what they've been offered for Byrd, considering his production, is 'embarrassing.'
 In some cases, that person said, the bids are pitchers with 5-plus and 6-plus ERAs.